 Instant gratification.
-That’s what today’s techy world has driven its inhabitants to expect.
-It’s a world where the internet is being delivered via drones, cars drive themselves, and you can apply for a loan at 3 in the morning.
+That’s what today’s tech world has driven its inhabitants to expect.
+It’s a world where the internet is being delivered via drones, cars drive themselves, and you can apply for a loan at 3 in the morning from the comfort of your bed.
 The internet and its counterparts change everything – including the way businesses stay relevant.
 Companies that understand this, stay ahead.

 Here’s what continually relevant businesses practice:

 We all know the internet is great.
 The answers to all of life’s mysteries are but a few keystrokes away.
 Research shows that about 57% of a purchase decision is made before the customer even talks to a supplier .
 That means sales personnel need to change their tactics, marketers need to change their strategies and businesses need to personalize their goals.

 Fun fact: over 70% of businesses on the Fortune 1000 are new within the last decade.
 These successful businesses have websites that are responsive on mobile devices, are search engine optimized and offer an array of creative content that people actually care about.
 They have forms and landing pages and pretty buttons.
 They have videos and high definition pictures and active social media accounts.
 More importantly, they cater to a digitally driven consumer.

 I wouldn’t go so far as to say print is dead.
 I also wouldn’t say that radio and TV are ineffective marketing platforms.
 However, through all the clutter of everyday marketing, there is one source that attracts a third of the global population – of course, it’s the internet.

 Successful businesses realize the importance of a digital marketing strategy.
 Gone are the days of outbound marketing.
 It’s all about Inbound Marketing – and you’ve probably been involved in the structured, customer nurturing process without even realizing it.
 That’s what Inbound is all about.
 As wonderful as the Billy Mays’s of the world are, people just get tired of being yelled at.